-The IMiS/ARChive product is placed in multi-tier architecture, in the so-called data tier or persistent tier; database servers play a similar role in the multi-tier systems since they, from a functional viewpoint, offer safe, audit log-supported and scalable storage of digital content in different databases or other information systems provided by any other provider.
-The standard architectural model of an imaginary database system includes:
+In multi-tier architecutre model, the IMiS/ARChive is positioned in the so-called "data tier" or persistent tier.
+Database servers play a similar role in the multi-tier systems since they, from a functional viewpoint, offer safe, audit log capable and scalable storage of digital content in different databases or other information systems provided by 3rd party provider.
+The standard architectural model of an imaginary Document Management system includes:

-- 1. on the infrastructural (persistent) data tier there is one or more database servers and IMiS/ARC servers in clusters or replication; - on the logic tier there is one or more application servers with application (system), containing all the necessary business logic needed for the access control, safety and document management processes; - 3. on the presentation tier there are clients of archive and document systems, such as a browser, applications of different devices (telephone, tablet PC, laptop, desktop computer), which can optionally manage devices for the capture and digitization of physical contents.
+- 1. on the infrastructural (persistent) data tier there is one or more database servers and IMiS/ARC servers in clusters or replication; - 2. on the logic tier there is one or more application servers with application (system), containing all the necessary business logic needed for the access control, safety and document management processes; - 3. on the presentation tier there are clients of archive and document systems, such as a browser, applications of different devices (telephone, tablet PC,